Foolish Wives (1922) Director: Erich von Stroheim

 I recently attempted to finish watching Foolish Wives (1922), and it is a monumental task, even for a silent film.
 It lasts nearly 2.5 hours long, and the plot is vague, slow, and wandering.
 Originally director Erich von Stroheim intended for the film to be 6-10 hours long!
 It tells the story of a man who dubs himself a Count in order to seduce and rob wealthy women.
-The plot plays out like an erotic tragedy, and von Stroheim, himself, plays the Count.
-Indeed the Count seems to be von Stroheim’s own alter ego, and this film is something of a personal vanity project for him.
+The plot unfolds like an erotic tragedy, and von Stroheim, himself, plays the Count.
+Indeed the Count seems to be von Stroheim’s own alter-ego, and this film is something of a personal vanity project for him.
 Thankfully, the studio drastically cut down this film’s run-time (a rare moment of praise from me for a studio doing such a thing).